pollett/crawler/README.md

     - Easy to chain multiple queues to give a staged pipeline with more diverse workers
     - Use of the queue and asynchronous message model makes termination a hard problem
       - Workaround waiting for the queue to be empty for a few seconds to end process
+  - Basic tests around linkparser but much more coverage needed around the main crawl functions